AdamFHolt/adamfholt.github.io/_pages/research.md

 permalink: /research/
 ---

-## Research overview
+<h1>Research overview</h1>
-<h5>After the very brief research overview, below, check out the images for examples of recent and/or active projects.</h5>
+After the very brief research overview, below, check out the images for examples of recent and/or active projects.

-## 1 - Regional subduction dynamics
+<h2>1 - Regional subduction dynamics</h2>
-<h5>We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within particular regions.
-Recent regions of focus include the complex subduction settings of the Western Pacific and Caribbean.</h5>
+We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within particular regions.
+Recent regions of focus include the complex subduction settings of the Western Pacific and Caribbean.

-## 2 - Global geodynamics
+<h2>2 - Global geodynamics</h2>
-<h5>We develop methods to place regional subduction zones into a global framework.
-Ultimately, we strive to isolate the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.</h5>
+We develop methods to place regional subduction zones into a global framework.
+Ultimately, we strive to isolate the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.

-## 3 - Plate kinematics and plate reconstructions
+<h2>3 - Plate kinematics and plate reconstructions</h2>
-<h5>We utilize plate kinematics and reconstructions to test simple mechanical models for tectonic observables.</h5>
+We utilize plate kinematics and reconstructions to test simple mechanical models for tectonic observables.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="false" data-pause="hover" >
     <!-- Menu -->